Skip to main content

 Step 2

-If using a Workspace Access Tokens, create a token for DX that includes the scopes account, pipeline, pullrequest, and repository.
+1. If using a Workspace Access Token, create a token for DX that includes the scopes account, pipeline, pullrequest, and repository.

-If using an App Password, create an App Password for DX with all scopes set to "read."
+2. If using an App Password, create an App Password for DX with all scopes set to read.

 Step 3

-Navigate to the Data Cloud > Connections screen within DX, then add a connection using your credentials generated in the previous steps.
-Your workspace name is the first path in the URL (i.e., it would be myworkspace given the URL below).
+Note—your workspace name should be first path in the URL (i.e., it would be myworkspace given the URL below).

 https://bitbucket.org/myworkspace/myrepo/src/main/